 This similarity is why evaporated milk is called unsweetened condensed milk in some countries.
 In the UK it’s called Evaporated Milk though.

 What I like about evaporated milk is it comes in handy tins that simply sit in the cupboard for months/years until I want to use it in a recipe.
-I’ll typically replace cream in recipes such as scones, flans and quiches and even cakes.
+I’ll typically replace cream in recipes such as scones, flans and quiches and even cakes and trifle topping using Bird’s Dream Topping.
 Evaporated milk in a crustless quiche really helps make it seem more luxurious in my opinion!
+You can even use evaporated milk in a slow cooker quiche.

 Evaporated milk is also a handy camping food – simply add more water to the can and you’ve got milk for your coffee!
 One can + 1½ cans of water would return the can contents back to the milk quantity it started with.
 Of course, if you like your milk in your tea or coffee to be a little creamy, then there’s no need to add any water to it.
 It’s very flexible like that.
 A small tin of evaporated milk can be great to toss into the beach bag if you’re going to be firing up a camping stove to make hot brews on the beach, or even to make milkshakes without carrying litres of fresh milk around with you on the trail!